hikmetburakozcan/About-me/README.md

 - 👋 Hi, I’m @hikmetburakozcan.
 I’m a research assistant in the Deparment of Mathematics at IZTECH.
 - 👀 I’m interested in probability & statistics, data science, Python, machine learning.
-- 🌱 I’m currently a participant of VBO Data Science and Machine Learning Bootcamp
+- 🌱 I’m currently a participant at VBO Data Science and Machine Learning Bootcamp
 - 📫 How to reach me hikmetburakozcan@gmail.com or hikmetozcan@iyte.edu.tr

 <!---